 The Iowa City Veterans Affairs Health Care System (VAHCS) has its own Federalwide Assurance.
 The University of Iowa provides IRB review for human subjects research conducted at the Iowa City VAHCS under a Memorandum of Understanding (MOU).
 The MOU states IRB-03 is the IRB of record for the Iowa City VAHCS.

-The Human Subjects Office maintains the Federalwide Assurance and IRB registrations for IRB-01 and IRB-02 and notifies Office for Human Research Protections of any changes in the Federalwide Assurance or IRB membership as they occur.
-IRB staff maintains a list (known as a “roster”) of the IRB members for each IRB.
+The Human Subjects Office maintains the Federalwide Assurance and IRB registrations for IRB-01, IRB-02, and IRB-03.
+When applicable, the HSO notifies the Office for Human Research Protections of any changes in the Federalwide Assurance or IRB membership.
+The Human Subjects Office staff maintain a list (known as a “roster”) of the IRB members for each IRB.
 University of Iowa researchers may request a copy of the current roster via e-mail from irb@uiowa.edu.

 7.B Food and Drug Administration

-In studies involving products regulated by the Food and Drug Administration regulations, the University of Iowa IRB-01 complies with the requirements set forth in 21 CFR 11, 21 CFR 50, 21 CFR 56, 21 CFR 312, 21 CFR 812, and 21 CFR 814, Subpart H.
+In studies involving products regulated by the Food and Drug Administration regulations, the University of Iowa IRB-01 complies with the requirements set forth in 21 CFR 11, 21 CFR 50, 21 CFR 56, 21 CFR 312, 21 CFR 812, and 21 CFR 814, Subpart H. Research subject to the FDA regulations will not apply the full scope of the 2018 Revised Common Rule requirements found under 45 CFR 46.
+Only the changes to the basic and additional element of informed consent regulations that are not inconsistent with FDA’s current policies and guidances will be applied.

 Clinical investigations involving human participants are subject to IRB review under Food and Drug Administration regulations with some exceptions as provided in 21 CFR 56.104.